Overcoming Trials

 1. Read God’s Word.

 Fixing our thoughts on God requires a renewal of the mind.
-In the flesh, our minds are prone to dwell on cares of the flesh—cares like laundry baskets and weekly schedules.
+In the flesh, our minds tend to focus on our problems.
 If we want to think God’s thoughts, we need God to renew our minds.

 God uses Scripture to renew our minds.
 He shapes our minds as we read his Word.

 Throughout certain seasons of my life, I’ve fallen into the habit of picking and choosing my daily Scripture readings.
 There’s nothing wrong with jumping around or doing a quick search to find a verse to speak into a situation.
-However, God transforms our hearts when we read through the whole Bible.
+Yet reading through the whole Bible offers a deep kind of renewal that can be found nowhere else.

 Whether we read through a one-year reading plan, a chronological Bible, or simply start at the beginning and read a set number of pages per day, God’s Word will change us.
 He uses his Word to help us fix our thoughts on him.